 All Corollas we’ve driven have shown good fit and finish, but the larger engine grows noisy at highway speeds; hybrids and the 1.8-liter Corolla seem quieter.

 2021 Toyota Corolla

 The Corolla earns some of the best crash-test ratings among all economy cars, so we give it a 9 for safety.

-Both the IIHS and the NHTSA grant it top honors; the NHTSA’s five-star nod is paired with the IIHS’ Top Safety Pick award, which would gain a “+” if the Corolla had better headlights.
+Both the IIHS and the NHTSA grant it top honors; the NHTSA’s five-star nod is paired with the IIHS’ Top Safety Pick award, which applies only to models with the advance lighting package.